 Stone Town also has a lot to offer, with restaurants, shops, and historical sites.
-Even though the beach isn’t the most relaxing or prettiest of the bunch it is a great place to get more of a local feeling on Zanzibar rather than being hidden away in a tourist point.
-To make things better the Park Hyatt Zanzibar, located right on the beach is one of the best hotels on the island.
+Even though the beach isn’t the most relaxing or prettiest of the bunch, it is a great place to get a local feeling on Zanzibar rather than being hidden away in a resort.
+To make things better, the Park Hyatt Zanzibar, located right on the beach is one of the best hotels on the island.

 Pongwe Beach, Zanzibar

-Pongwe beach is perhaps my favorite on all of Zanzibar.
+Pongwe beach is perhaps my favorite of all the Zanzibar beaches.
 The water is the perfect temperature.
-It is also a delightful array of blues, greens, and turquoise, and the area is relatively quiet on the eastern side of the island.
+It is also a delightful array of blues, greens, and turquoise, and the area is relatively quiet on the island’s eastern side.
 We spent a few days here away from the crowds and soaking in the sun in complete relaxation and tranquility.

 Kizimkaze Beach, Zanzibar